 Education & Training

-Trained at the Fort Wayne Ballet from 2007-2019.
-Summer programs include San Francisco Ballet, Boston Ballet, American Ballet Theatre, and the Royal Ballet.
+Primary training at Fort Wayne Ballet and Summer Intensives at San Francisco Ballet, Boston Ballet, and American Ballet Theatre

 What inspired you to become a professional dancer?

 As a child, I was very clumsy and had a tendency to break bones in spectacular falls and tumbles.
 So my mother decided I could use a little grace in my life and she put me in ballet classes.
 I’ve fallen in love with the art ever since.